fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ### Parameters
 Parameter `--src` tells source file path to convert.
 If it is not set or empty, STDIN will be used.
 If it is set but file does not exist, error is generated.

 Parameter `--dst` tells destination file path.
 If it is not set or empty and `--src` is set then value of `--src` is concatenated with `.inc` file extension.
 If it is not set or empty and `--src` is not set, STDOUT will be used.
-If `--dst` is set but file does exist, error is generated to avoid accidentally overwrite existing file.
+If `--dst` is set but file does exist, error is generated to avoid accidentally overwriting existing file.
 To force overwriting existing file, add `--force` parameter.

 Parameter `--var` sets variable name to use for declaration.
 If it is not set, then `myStr` is used.